Honor Flight to War Memorials Scheduled

 Highlights of a Philly public defender intern

 One of my favorite jobs was serving as an intern for the Defender Association of Philadelphia.
-I went to the jails, the courtrooms, and the training rooms to learn how to properly defend persons charged with various crimes.
+I went to the jails, the Courtrooms, and the training rooms to learn how to properly defend persons charged with various crimes.

 Continue reading